 Get unlimited access to data with our easy-to-use, professional mapping tool.
+TDE

-TRF policymap THE LATEST DATA EASY-TO-USE MAPPING ALL ONLINE 1-866-923-MAPS (6277) | POLICYMAP.COM SPEAKERS, SESSIONS, & CM CREDITS GENERALINFO About the Main Speakers, Sessions, and Certification Maintenance Credits: Application has been made to APA for approval of Certification Maintenance (CM) credits for all of the main speakers and most of the educational sessions at this year's conference.
+THE LATEST DATA EASY-TO-USE MAPPING ALL ONLINE 1-866-923-MAPS (6277) | POLICYMAP.COM SPEAKERS, SESSIONS, & CM CREDITS About the Main Speakers, Sessions, and Certification Maintenance Credits: Application will be made to APA for approval of Certification Maintenance (CM) credits for all of the main speakers and most of the educational sessions at this year's conference.
 A total of 17.5 CM credits may be earned depending on session selections.
 Both Law and Ethics CM credits are offered.
 Mobile workshops can help add additional CMs.
 The list of approved sessions will be posted on the PA Chapter website, www.planningpa.org, after approval is received from APA.
 Courses approved by APA for CM credit are also accepted by the Commonwealth of PA for landscape architect continuing education.
 Any session may be cancelled or rescheduled because of low registration or unforeseen circumstances.
+Changes and cancellations will be noted in the Final Program which is distributed at the conference as well as on the Chapter website prior to the conference.
 Following the conference, materials will also be available on the PA Chapter of APA website in electronic format.
-A mother's room is available for mothers of breastfeeding children.
+A mother's room will be available for mothers of breastfeeding infants.
 Please see conference registration desk for details.
 The PA Chapter of APA is not responsible for the materials or opinions of the speakers you will hear.
 Are you preparing for the AICP exam?

 Sessions noted below will be helpful in preparing for the AICP comprehensive planning exam, the exam will cover critical areas in APA's outline of subject matter.
-Sunday, October 12 - A2 Practical Ways to Illustrate Immigrant Demographics for Key Audiences using the American Community Survey - B2 Strategies Toward Designing a Healthier Community Monday, October 13 - C3 Ideas to Implementation: Realizing the Master Plan for the Central Delaware - D8 Preparing for the AICP Exam - E5 Turning Smart Growth into "Smart & Safe Growth" the "Whole Community" Approach Tuesday, October 14 - F7 Git 'R Done: Engaging the Community to Implement the Plan - G1 Understanding (and Explaining) Fiscal Impacts to Your Community and Governing Body You may also be interested in attending a general Quizzo on Monday evening at Lucha Cartel following the Exhibitor Reception.
+Sunday, October 12 - A2 Practical Ways to Illustrate Immigrant Demographics for Key Audiences using the American Community Survey - B2 Strategies Toward Designing a Healthier Community Monday, October 13 - C3 Ideas to Implementation: Realizing the Master Plan for the Central Delaware - D8 Preparing for the AICP Exam - E5 Turning Smart Growth into "Smart & Safe Growth" the "Whole Community" Approach Tuesday, October 14 - F7 Git 'R Done: Engaging the Community to Implement the Plan - G1 Understanding (and Explaining) Fiscal Impacts to Your Community and Governing Body You may also be interested in attending a general Quizzo on Monday evening at Lucha Cartel following the Exhibitor Reception (details to follow.)

-MOBILEWORKSHOPS All mobile workshops require an extra fee to cover transportation and other logistics.
+All mobile workshops require an extra fee to cover transportation and other logistics.
 Mobile workshops will be cancelled if sufficient participation is not reached.
 Please wear comfortable clothing and shoes suitable for walking.
-Please arrive 15 minutes prior to sign in and complete waivers.

 Sunday, 9:00a - 2:00p (M1) Brandywine Battlefield: A Visual Lesson on Planning Partnerships and Large Scale Resources & Landscapes Protection CM | 4.00; Additional \$60 fee required, includes lunch MINIMUM of 20 registrations; MAXIMUM of 60 registrations.
-This mobile workshop provides a tour of the Brandywine Battlefield from a planning perspective that highlights histon, resource protection, interpretation, land conservation, public actes that tourism issues and opportunities.
-The workshop will look at key in scapes/resources in the 35,000 acre, 15-municipalities, two-county Routionary War battlefield, identified by the National Park Service action of only four Class A Revolutionary War sites.
-Historic preservation within a community planning framework, using technology to engage a froad audience, working with many stakeholders for successful collaborative planning, and lessons learned from Battlefield Task Force planning and 2013 Battlefield Preservation Plan will be dis-Task Force planning and 2013 Battlefield Preservation Plan will be discussed.
+This mobile workshop provides a tour of the Brandywine Battlefield from a planning perspective that highlights historic resource protection, interpretation, land conservation, public access, and tourism issues and opportunities.
+The workshop will look at key landscapes/resources in the 35,000 acre, 15-municipalities, two-county Revolutionary War battlefield, identified by the National Park Service as one of only four Class A Revolutionary War sites.
+Historic preservation within a community planning framework, using technology to engage a broad audience, working with many stakeholders for successful collaborative planning, and lessons learned from Battlefield Task Force planning and 2013 Battlefield Preservation Plan will be discussed.
 JILL HALL, AICP, Delaware County Planning Department JAKE MICHAEL, Chester County Planning Commission JEANNINE SPEIRS, Chester County Planning Commission Sunday, 12:00p - 2:00p